amethon/www/_reflections/journal.md

 But as I sit here, feeling lonely and homesick, I am also reminded of all the incredible experiences I have had on this journey.
 The wonders of the deep sea, the thrill of discovery, and the camaraderie of my fellow crewmates have all been truly unforgettable.

 And then there is Dr. Hernandez.
 As I spend more time with her, I find myself falling for her more and more.
 Her intelligence, curiosity, and passion for science are truly inspiring, and I can't help but feel drawn to her.
 It's a strange feeling, being so far from home and falling in love with someone I barely knew just a few short months ago.
 But as I look into her eyes, I can't help but feel that we were meant to be on this journey together.

+But it's not just me who is feeling homesick.
+Even our beloved ship's cat, Moussaillon, seems to be missing her cozy home and familiar surroundings.
+She spends her days curled up in my cabin, gazing out at the sea with a wistful look in her eyes.
+It's a reminder that even in the face of adventure and discovery, we all need a sense of home and belonging.

 Despite the homesickness that threatens to overcome me at times, I am grateful for the opportunity to be a part of this expedition.
 The chance to explore the depths of the ocean, to discover new wonders and marvels, and to share my experiences with the world is truly a once-in-a-lifetime opportunity.
 And as I look to the future, I can't wait to see what other adventures and discoveries lay in store for me and for Dr. Hernandez.